Pontoon boats, aka ‘party barges,’ are one of the best kinds of boats a water-loving person can own.

 Type of Boat

-Your boat’s horsepower is the main factor that determines whether you can pull a tube with a pontoon and make it enjoyable.
+Your boat’s horsepower is the main factor determining whether you can pull a tube with a pontoon and make the experience enjoyable.

-As you may already know, a pontoon is not exactly a speed demon and has an average speed of 15 to 25 miles per hour.
+As you may already know, a pontoon is not exactly a speed demon.
+Its average speed is 15 to 25 miles per hour.
 While this speed range is good enough for tubing, your boat’s horsepower will decide if it can pull a tube at these speeds.

 For instance, a pontoon with a 70 HP engine will be enough to reach 10 to 15 miles an hour, which is great for kids.
 90 HP will take you up to 18 to 20 miles.

-However, your boat’s size also comes into play here, as it has to drag its own weight as well.
-For example, an 18 feet long boat with an HP of 90 can give you a considerably fast ride compared to a 22 feet, heavier boat.
+However, your boat’s size also plays here, as it has to drag its weight.
+For example, an 18-foot boat with an HP of 90 can give you a considerably faster ride than a 22-foot heavier boat.

-To sum, pontoons with a higher HP, preferably 115 or more, will be best for tubing.
-You can enjoy it with a lesser HP as well, but it won’t be exactly thrilling.
+To summarize, pontoons with a higher HP, preferably 115 or more, will be best for tubing.
+You can enjoy it with a lesser HP, but it won’t be precisely thrilling.

 Number of People Tubing

-Horsepower isn’t the only thing that matters.
-The second most important determinant is how many people will be tubing behind the pontoon.
+Horsepower isn’t the only factor that matters.
+The second most important determinant is the number of people tubing behind the pontoon.

-If the boat has to drag one person, that’s great – it won’t have to work too hard to reach a high speed.
-But if you’ve got a low HP engine, and have two adults being pulled behind, then they won’t be enjoying any fast-paced rides.
+If the boat has to drag one person, that’s great—it won’t have to work too hard to reach a high speed.
+But if you’ve got a low HP engine and two adults are being pulled behind, they won’t enjoy any fast-paced rides.

-Moreover, the people on board also add to the weight of the pontoon.
+Moreover, the people on board also add to the pontoon’s weight.
 So if you want to experience a thrilling ride with a slow pontoon, don’t let more than two people get on board.

 Attaching Point

 Does your pontoon boat even support towing?
-If not, you might want to get the appropriate equipment fitted on to the boat.
+If not, you might want to get the appropriate equipment fitted to it.

-Typically, pontoons come with tow bars, where you can attach ropes for skiing, tubing, etc. If your boat doesn’t have it, you can either install it yourself or ask your dealer to get it done for you.
+Typically, pontoons come with tow bars, where you can attach ropes for skiing, tubing, etc. If your boat doesn’t have one, you can install it yourself or ask your dealer to do it.

 However, make sure your tow bar is strong enough to pull tubes, as some of them can’t take the stress.